wxyz-abcd/node-haxball/README.md

 #### 💻 Usage on Browser

   - NOTE: Usage on Browser currently relies on our <a href="https://abc-haxball-proxy.up.railway.app">proxy server</a>.
+(Will expire at the end of each month and not work for several days.)
   - If you do not wish to use proxy server (which has some limitations), you will need our browser extension to change headers. (look at haxballOriginModifier project.)
+  - <a href="https://abc-haxball-proxy.infinityfreeapp.com/?no_proxy_server=true">Alternate URL</a> (No proxy server yet.)

   #### 💻 Usage on Browser (via Proxy Server)